iamhriturajsaha/STUDENT-GUIDE-AI-AGENT/README.md

 </p>

 ## 🎯 Problem Statement
-Build and deploy a single AI agent that:
+Build and deploy a single AI agent that -
-- Uses Google ADK framework
+- Uses Google ADK framework.
-- Performs one clearly defined task (structured learning)
+- Performs one clearly defined task (structured learning).
-- Is deployed and accessible via a public URL
+- Is deployed and accessible via a public URL.
-- Exposes functionality via an HTTP API
+- Exposes functionality via an HTTP API.

 ## 💡 Solution
 The Student Guide Agent acts as a smart, always-available **tutor + note-maker**.